 Services and Fees

-Amenities vary according to the CCRC and residents’ needs.
-Typical services include:
+Services vary according to the CCRC and residents’ needs.
+They may include:

 CCRCs involve a substantial financial investment.
 Most require a one-time entry fee and subsequent monthly payments.
-In New England, a typical entry fee is at least $200,000.
-Generally, CCRCs do not accept Medicaid funding, although a few may accept such payment for residents who move permanently to the nursing care section of the facility.
+CCRCs may accept Medicaid funding for residents who move permanently to the nursing care section of the facility.